sunnyMiglani/MarkdownBlogPosts/CloudComputing.md

 2. Managed by docker engine, that uses a REST api.
 3. Small footprint for running on Linux based servers.
 4. Runs user processes in an isolated mode.
+5. **Operating system level virtualisation with a shared kernel**

+Advantage of Docker: No need to boot an operating system (faster to boot up in clouds)

+Disadvantage: Isolation not as complete as with virtualisation, potentially not as secure for critical apps

 Docker Definitions